tymyrddin/purple/source/docs/audits/nis2/afloat.md

 Learn from everything that happens.
 Conduct post-incident reviews after every significant event.
 Address audit findings systematically rather than ignoring them.
 Capture lessons from exercises and act on them.
 Analyse operational challenges to identify root causes.
 Study near-miss incidents that could have been worse.

+When a corrective action from a previous review reappears as the same finding in a later cycle, the corrective action addressed the surface condition but left an assumption intact.
+There is a third level beyond fixing the symptom (correction) and fixing the root cause (corrective action): asking what the organisation believed about this control's operating conditions that made the gap seem impossible.
+That belief, once named, can be checked against current reality and either confirmed or corrected.

 Benchmark and mature your programme.
-Compare practices against sector peers to identify gaps.
+Compare practices against sector peers to [identify gaps](../supportive/gap-analysis.md).
 Adopt security framework maturity models to measure progress.
 Progress from reactive response towards proactive prevention.
 Build predictive capabilities to identify problems before they manifest.
 Develop a security culture where everyone feels responsible.

 Innovation and optimisation make security sustainable.
 Automate repetitive tasks to free staff for higher-level work.
 Improve control efficiency to reduce overhead.
 Reduce false positives that cause alert fatigue.
 Streamline processes to remove unnecessary friction.
 Leverage new technologies to make security easier rather than harder.